25-MDDN242/letterforms-hayley-c/README.md

 Swirling is a set of letterforms created using parameterized bezier curves and shapes, to create an airy and whimsical typeface that is reminiscent of a swirling breeze.
 The letters are swept away by the wind in a twisting motion to be replaced by a new letter.

 #### Technical notes
 Swirling is formed from 17 parameters.
-The eight anchor point and eight control points to determine the letterforms bezier shapes, as well as the alpha value to control the letters' opacity.
+The eight anchor points and eight control points to determine the letterforms bezier shapes, as well as the alpha value to control the letters' opacity.

 The 17 parameters per letter are:
 * 'opacity': Alpha value